Algoroy27/GRC/README.md

 ## Project Overview

-The project involves assessing the current cybersecurity posture of Oscorp, identifying gaps against the NIST Cybersecurity Framework, and developing an improvement plan to enhance their cybersecurity maturity.
+The project involves assessing the current cybersecurity posture of GME, identifying gaps against the NIST Cybersecurity Framework, and developing an improvement plan to enhance their cybersecurity maturity.

 ## Repository Structure

 - `docs/` - Contains detailed documentation of the current state, NIST CSF assessment, and the improvement plan.
-  - `current-state.md` - Detailed notes on the current cybersecurity posture of Oscorp.
+  - `current-state.md` - Detailed notes on the current cybersecurity posture of GME.
-  - `nist-csf-assessment.md` - Assessment of Oscorp’s cybersecurity maturity against the NIST Cybersecurity Framework.
+  - `nist-csf-assessment.md` - Assessment of GME’s cybersecurity maturity against the NIST Cybersecurity Framework.
-  - `improvement-plan.md` - Plan to address gaps and improve Oscorp's cybersecurity posture.
+  - `improvement-plan.md` - Plan to address gaps and improve GME's cybersecurity posture.
   - `resources.md` - Additional resources and references used in the project.
 - `src/` - Contains scripts and tools used during the assessment and improvement phases.
   - `scripts/` - Custom scripts developed for the project.